hagar-abdelaliem/graduation_project/README.md

 # Digital System For Botany Slides
 ## who are we
-  - we are hard worker students
+  - We are three students in the Faculty of Science, Ain Shams University, lovers of computer science, and our goal is to know something about everything and to know everything about something.
 ## Team
 ```
   - Hagar Abdelalim [HA]